 Tenacity & Creativity

 Recognized for effectively representing clients by combining strategic thinking with tenacious execution, Roger is also respected for developing creative approaches to resolving litigation disputes.
 To both litigation and mediation he brings insights into judicial decision-making provided by two years clerking for a federal trial judge and more than three decades in private practice.

 Roger graduated from the Honors College of the University of Oregon.
 Prior to entering law school, he spent four years managing environmental issues in Oregon government, including responsible positions in the Office of the Governor, with the Senate Environment & Energy Committee, and for the Multnomah County Board of Commissioners.

 Roger obtained his first year of legal training at the Yale Law School.
 He then transferred to the University of Oregon Law School, where he graduated second in his class.
 His environmental interests are reflected today in his service as Immediate Past President of the Board of Washington Wild and as a member of the Leadership Council of Yale University’s world-renowned School of Forestry and Environmental Studies.
 Roger enjoys mountaineering, hiking, recreational rock climbing and ice climbing, watching the Seattle Mariners and Seattle Seahawks, creating Blu Ray shows, and spending time with his family.
-Since 2011 he has trekked and climbed in Bolivia, Ecuador, France, Nepal and Portugal, including ascending a 19,700-foot peak on three hours’ sleep total over the prior five days.
+Since 2011 he has trekked and climbed in Bolivia, Ecuador, France, Italy, Nepal and Portugal, including ascending a 19,700-foot peak in Nepal on three hours’ sleep total over the prior five days.